kentaroy47/pytorch_OpenPose/README.md

 - `python demo/web_demo.py` to run the web demo.

 ## Evalute
-- `python evaluate/evaluation.py` to evaluate the model on [images seperated by the rtpose author](https://github.com/CMU-Perceptual-Computing-Lab/caffe_rtpose/blob/master/image_info_val2014_1k.txt)
+- `python evaluate/evaluation.py` to evaluate the model on coco val2017 dataset.
-- It should have `mAP 0.598` for the rtpose, previous rtpose have `mAP 0.577` because we do left and right flip for heatmap and PAF for the evaluation. c
+- It should have `mAP 0.653` for the rtpose, previous rtpose have `mAP 0.577` because we do left and right flip for heatmap and PAF for the evaluation. c
 ### Pretrained Models & Performance on the dataset split by the rtpose.
 [rtpose](https://www.dropbox.com/s/ae071mfm2qoyc8v/pose_model.pth?dl=0), [trained from scratch](https://www.dropbox.com/s/5v654d2u65fuvyr/pose_model_scratch.pth?dl=0) (Notice the preprocessing is different for different models)